FEAST OF THE BODY AND BLOOD OF CHRIST

 "Jesus, too, experienced this profound desire.
 As he became aware of his impending death, he gathered around him at a meal those least likely to forget (and said to them) 'Do this in memory of me'.
 Famous people often achieve fulfilment after death through followers who keep on their memory; Christ, in a special way, achieves fulfilment in being celebrated in our Eucharistic gatherings.(2)"

-As we approach Father's Day next week, I thought the following story spoke well of what remembrance is all about.
-The author says:
+I thought the following story spoke well of what remembrance is all about.
+The author writes:

 At each Eucharist, we remember, we celebrate, and we give thanks for the sacrifice which Christ offered on the cross.
 It is just as the chorus of the song we sing so often states so well: